Amid criticism for human rights abuses, China offers vaccines for all Olympic athletes

 Sarah Hirshland, the USOPC’s chief executive, said Wednesday that she’s hopeful American athletes will all be vaccinated “well before” the Tokyo Games begin in July, but said there aren’t any specific plans in place to inoculate those athletes.

 “We are exploring a variety of different scenarios,” she told reporters on a conference call.
-“It is possible that vaccines maybe readily and widely available in local communities across the country as early as May, if we’re focused on what the administration is telling us.
+“It is possible that vaccines may be readily and widely available in local communities across the country as early as May, if we’re focused on what the administration is telling us.
 That certainly provides the easiest logistical pathway for athletes who are training in communities across the country.

 “We are also exploring opportunities to help support that distribution to ensure we know where athletes are, where they'll be, there are trials opportunities where we'll have large groups of athletes gathering,” she continued.
 “Ideally, vaccines are administered well in advance of that.
 But we are looking at every option because the landscape continues to change on a regular basis.”